yomorun/yomo-source-noise-example/README.md

 }
 ```

-- YOMO_SOURCE_MQTT_ZIPPER_ADDR: Set the service address of the remote yomo-zipper.
+- YOMO_SOURCE_MQTT_ZIPPER_ADDR: Set the service address of the remote noise-zipper.
-- YOMO_SOURCE_MQTT_SERVER_ADDR: Set the external service address of this yomo-source.
+- YOMO_SOURCE_MQTT_SERVER_ADDR: Set the external service address of this noise-source.
 - The data to be sent needs to be encoded using y3-codec.

 #### 3. run